ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/across-how-setup-income-documents.md

 To turn PDF and image files into electronic documents that you can convert to, for example, purchase invoices inside [!INCLUDE[prod_short](includes/prod_short.md)], you must first set up the OCR feature and enable the service.
 Choose a service package that is appropriate for your organization and/or country/region.
 Alternatively, you can create entries manually to represent the external documents.

 When the Incoming Documents feature is set up, you can use different functions to review expense receipts, manage OCR tasks, and convert incoming document files, manually or automatically, to the relevant documents or journal lines.
-The external files can be attached at any process stage, including to posted documents and to the resulting vendor, customer, and general ledger entries.
+Externí soubory lze připojit v libovolné fázi procesu, včetně zaúčtovaných dokladů a výsledných položek dodavatele, zákazníka a financí.
 For more information, see [Processing Incoming Documents](across-process-income-documents.md).

 ## To set up the Incoming Documents feature

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Incoming Document Setup**, and then choose the related link.
-2. Vyplňte pole podle potřeby. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
+2. Podle potřeby vyplňte pole. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

 As part of the setup, you must decide if you want to require approval of incoming documents.
 To require approval, you must set up approvers and approval workflows.
 If your organization does not intend to require approval, you can skip the next section.